squaresLab/Houston/README.md

 # Houston (ArduCopter Version)
 Houston is a mission control tool for robotic systems with the extended ability to generate and analyze tests.
 This version of Houston focuses on [ArduCopter](http://ardupilot.org/copter/), an open-source multi-UAV controller.
 The need for a tool such as Houston arises from the fact that humans are bad at creating tests, especially for robots.

 Houston supports our main goal to automatically generate high-quality test suites for robotic systems.
 Houston uses [ROS](http://www.ros.org/about-ros/), a framework for developing robotic applicaitons.
 In the case of ArduCopter, Houston works directly with [MAVROS](http://wiki.ros.org/mavros) which works as a proxy for ground control.
-Houston c

 ### 1. Mission parameters
 Mission parameters are a set of values that represent the expected behavior of a system.
 Such values can change depending in the mission type.
 Houston can receive as input a JSON file containing mission specifications such as the following: